Bibliome/alvisnlp/docs/reference/converter/fr.inra.maiage.bibliome.util.streams.TargetStream.md

 The data source takes either the form of a file/directory path, or an URL.
 The following protocols are recognized:
 *  *file* : the data is written in the specified regular file path;
-*  *stream* : the data is written to the AlvisNLP/ML standard output or error, the host part of the URI must be either "stdout" or "stderr" ( *stream://stdout* );
+*  *stream* : the data is written to the AlvisNLP standard output or error, the host part of the URI must be either "stdout" or "stderr" ( *stream://stdout* );

 If an absolute or relative path is specified, then *file* is assumed.
 Relative paths are relative to the current working directory.